gvwilson/fiction/iffy/index.md

 and radical political ideas.
-After a couple of unsuccessful attempts to oust them, Rothera's governor and core had thrown up their physical and digital hands and let anyone who could pay two rand a month set up a stall.
+After a couple of unsuccessful attempts to oust them, Rothera's governor and core had thrown up their physical and digital hands and let anyone who could pay a few rand a month set up a stall.
 The result reminded Iffy of the picture of an anthill in her nature book.

-Aunt Naggie tapped her money on the reader at the entrance to pay her ten pence admission and squared her shoulders.
+Aunt Naggie tapped her money on the reader at the entrance to pay her ten pence admission and then squared her shoulders.
 Noticing Iffy's yearning look back toward the docks, she nudged her foster daughter with her elbow.
 "Why'n't you go off an' see what you can find?
 Or who, if you've a mind to?" she teased.

 Iffy felt her cheeks go warm.
-"Y' sure y' don' need me?"
+"Y' sure y' don't need me?"

 Aunt Naggie looked around.
 Greenhouse potatoes hung in net bags